 Need an Appointment Immediately?
 Call (801) 505-5277 or Click Here

 About 1 in 3 Americans has a neuroma, a benign tumor that develops in the ball of the foot.
 At Advanced Foot & Ankle Center, the experienced podiatrists diagnose and treat neuromas in people of all ages.
-To make an appointment at the practice in Salt Lake City, Sugarhouse, West Jordan, Park City, Heber City, Bountiful, Provo, Nephi, Eagle Mountain, and St. George, Utah, call the nearest office or click the online booking feature today.
+To make an appointment at the practice in Salt Lake City, Sugarhouse, West Jordan, Park City, Heber City, Bountiful, Provo, Nephi, Eagle Mountain, St. George, Santaquin, and South Ogden, Utah, call the nearest office or click the online booking feature today.

 A neuroma is a nerve tumor that forms in the ball of your foot.
 It occurs when the tissue around your nerves thickens and hardens, resulting in sharp, burning pain.
 Neuromas affect people of all ages, but they’re especially common in people who wear tight or high-heeled shoes.